schroef/uvlayout_bridge/README.md

     -

 ## Offical Blender Artist Thread
 This is the [BlenderArtist thread](https://blenderartists.org/forum/showthread.php?441849-Add-on-Blender-lt-gt-UVLayout-bridge) where initial start from Titus Lavrov started.
-This version is a Fork of that source and has been optimized of OSX
+This version is a Fork of that source and has been optimized for OSX

 Copyright (C) 2017